Gageperrin/it-notes/aws-sap-c01/compute-scaling-and-load-balancing.md

 ## Advanced EC2 Networking

+An [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) is a logical networking component in a VPC that works as a virtual network card.

-EC2 instances have a primary ENI which cannot be removed, but additional ENIs can be added and removed from other subnets in the same AZ.
+EC2 instances have a primary elastic network interface (ENI) which cannot be removed, but **additional ENIs can be added and removed from other subnets in the same AZ**.
 Multi-ENI infrastructure offers multiple security zones or traffic types.
 Security groups attached to ENIs offer different protection rules.
 Each ENI can also be protected by a NACL around its subnet.

-An EC2 has:
+An EC2 ENI has:
 * One primary private IPv4 address from the subnet range.
 * One or more secondary private IPv4 addresses depending on instance type.
 * One public IPv4 address, not configured on the OS but allocated to the instance.